 - Cook tilapia fillets for 4 minutes per first side and then carefully flip.

-- Pour in juice from one lime and let fish continue to cook 2-3 minutes or until done.
+- Squeeze juice of one lime over fish in pan and let fish continue to cook 2-3 minutes or cooked through and opaque and flaky.

-- Mix together apple, cilantro, and red onion with juice from 2nd lime.
-Season with a pinch of salt if desired (although I don't find this necessary).
+- Mix together apple, cilantro, and red onion with juice from second lime.
+Season with salt and mix well.